barais/headsdigitalwritecomp/README.md

 ```
 The generated JavaScript sources are located in the `gen/` folder

-### Test the examples
+### Test the example
-In order to tests the generated javascript, you must change your directory to `gen/src/mychan`, `gen/src/mycomp`
+In order to tests the generated javascript, you must change your directory to `gen/src/headsdigitalwritecomp`, and run:
-or `gen/src/mygroup` and run:

 Only the first time:
 ```sh